Maddog37-ai/studio-clone/docs/PUSH_NOTIFICATION_STRATEGY.md

 ## Summary

 Your LeadFlow app already has an excellent foundation for push notifications!
-The current system handles the core lead management workflow perfectly.
+The current system handles the core lead history workflow perfectly.
 The recommended enhancements focus on:

 1. **Team collaboration** - Better visibility into team status and performance
 2. **Proactive management** - Alerts before problems become critical